theonlyid/theonlyid.github.io/_posts/2018-01-01-Implantable-fNIRS.md

 ## A wireless, minimally-invasive, batteryless, completely implantable fNIRS system

-Epidural fNIRS, having shown remarkable promise in capturing correlates of highly localized neural events, and when combined with the results from my studies on neurovascular coupling, is the perfect tool for recording neural activity without compromising the dura.
+Epidural fNIRS, having shown remarkable promise in capturing correlates of highly localized neural events, and when combined with the results from my studies on neurovascular coupling, emerges as the perfect tool for recording neural activity without compromising the dura.

 Our results from EEG-fNIRS studies demonstrate that it is easier to classify brain-states using fNIRS than EEG (due to the non-stationarity of the EEG signal and its features).
 This makes epidural fNIRS a fantastic candidate for long term epilepsy / stroke monitoring as well as neurofeedback applications.